 Walking the line between reality and the realm of dreams, Druids of the Circle of Dreams offer joy and rest to weary hearts.
 After all, even the most mighty warrior needs time to rest and recover!

-What is the Circle of Dreams?
+What is the Circle of Dreams Druid?

 Druids of the Circle of Dreams are tied strongly to Feywild the dreamlike realms within it.

-Officially introduced in Xanathar’s Guide to Everything, these Druids are often compassionate and warm-hearted folks.
+While many Druids are notoriously standoffish and prefer their privacy, Dreams Druids are often compassionate and warm-hearted folks.
 Aligning well with good creatures of the Feywild, the Circle of Dreams Druid adds a sense of wonder to the lands that they protect.

 Embracing the power of dreams, Druids who walk this path bring a sense of comfort and peace with them wherever they go.